ageddesi/Mocked-API/CONTRIBUTING.md

 	  - `tests/*.test.ts` -> test file for the APIs
 		- `tests/utils/*.test.ts` -> test file for the APIs

-### File Structure
+### File Structures

-The file structure in this repository should look like this :
+The file structures in this repository should look like this :
 ```
 Mocked-API
 │   README.md